mattbeneven/sql-data-warehouse-project/README.md

 - Applies business logic, integrations, and aggregations
 - Used for reporting, ad-hoc SQL queries, and analytics

+### Consumption

 The Gold layer enables downstream use cases such as:
-Power BI dashboards and other BI tools
+- Power BI dashboards and other BI tools
-Ad-hoc SQL analysis for decision-making
+- Ad-hoc SQL analysis for decision-making
-Basic machine learning and analytical workflows
+- Basic machine learning and analytical workflows